kronga/vision-based-collective-model/README.md

 # Vision Based Collective Motion Model:
 ## A Locust Inspired Reductionist Approach

-Repository of the Vision-based collective motion model.
+This is the repository of the Vision-based collective motion model and its 2D simulator.

 - `src`: code files of the 2D simulator and the vision-based model
 - `plots`: code used for running the simulation and plotting the figures